kontainapp/km/README.md

 To get started, read the introduction and technical user whitepaper, then build and test and go from there.

-We use Visual Studio Code as recommended IDE; .vscode/km.code-workspace is the workspace defintion to open with File/OpenWorkspace there.
+We use Visual Studio Code as recommended IDE; install it and use `code km_repo_root/.vscode/km.code-workspace` to start, or use `File->Open Workspace` and open  **.vscode/km.code-workspace** file

+## Build environment

+[docs/build.md](docs/build.md) has the details, but if you want to get started right away:

+* Make sure you have 'az' CLI installed

 ## Contributing